Digital image. Dimensions variable.

 engineer innovatively includes different fields of information and depicts the advance and retreat of one of the most disastrous

-Drug War initiated in 2006.
+The 1812-2016 map is a reinterpretation of Minard's map that focuses on the Mexican Drug War, which began in 2006.
 Based on the same kind of informational flow chart

 tens of thousands, correlating it with the retail cost of cocaine in the United